Minimum Wage

 Holidays

-Hawaii does not require private employers to provide paid time off or holiday pay to their employees for the holidays.
+Requirement: Hawaii law does not require private employers to provide paid or unpaid holiday leave or to close their business on holidays.

 → Learn more about Deputy's leave management software